Skip to content

 It is important to inform your manager about the gift and declare it in your company's gifts and hospitality register.
 If you haven't, people are bound to ask, why not?
 You should always fully disclose the details of corporate gift-giving to avoid any suspicion of bribery.

-4. Consider the timing & context
+4. Consider the timing and context

 Are relevant events happening around the same time?
 For example, are there job vacancies, a tendering process, or contract negotiations?
 If so, the gift may be seen as an attempt to influence decisions unduly.
 Be mindful and aware of this before giving a gift.